 Punitive measures force employees to come to work – but often result in workers being absent while working.

 - Seem generally unhappy or stressed-out

 Help your employees be present at work by offering a flexible work schedule, family care days, or job-sharing.

 Many companies need help managing absences because they keep outdated policies, use outdated tools, or both.
 Offer clear procedures and channels for employee absence requests and reports, such as a simple mobile time clock app.
 A time clock app, such as Connecteam, makes clocking in and clocking out easy.

 - How many employees clocked in today?

 - Who is late and hasn’t started yet?

-- Who is absent today?
-Was it requested and approved ahead of time?
+- Was an absence requested and approved ahead of time?

-- Who reached the daily work-time limit?
+- Who reached their daily work-time limit?